 3. Encourage Employees to Volunteer

 Being a purpose-driven firm requires an adherence to social responsibility that goes deeper than the organizational level.
-Employees need to share in the company’s vision for change and feel that their contributions are meaningful.
+Employees need to share in the company’s vision for change and feel their contributions are meaningful.

 At organic food producer Clif Bar, volunteering is an integral part of the company’s business model.
 Through the CLIF CORPS program, employees are encouraged to dedicate their time to issues and organizations that are important to them—and during work hours.